 Corruption Bolivia ranks highly on the corruption scale, and while the government has passed several mandates and taken specific actions to reduce incidences of corruption, it remains pervasive in certain public institutions such as the police and the court system.
 For business purposes, this means for example, that when one is writing up a Bolivia business contract, it is vitally important that all necessary local and national government requirements have been covered and met in the contract lest it come into question later.

 Lack of Continuity There is a high rate of employee turnover in public institutions, making it very difficult to ensure the continuity of programs, projects and contracts.
-Often it becomes necessary to re-establish contacts, revise contracts, and request frequent meetings with new public officials or authorities to familiarize them with the program, contract, and goals.
-Personnel vacancies can result in work interruptions.
+Often it becomes necessary to re-establish contacts and revise contracts over and over again, and request frequent meetings with new public officials or authorities to familiarize them with the program, contract, and goals just as many times.
+Personnel vacancies can result in frequent work interruptions.

 Extremely Expensive Internet Bolivia has been slowly building up its phone, mobile phone, satellite, and internet capacities, but is still lagging far behind neighboring countries, from which it often leases internet capacity.
 This is not to say that fast, modern internet is not available, it is.
 But it comes at a steep price.
 Bolivia, the poorest country in South America, has the most expensive internet in South America... and also the slowest.
 Everything relating to phones and internet is centralized in La Paz and highly regulated by the government, including prices.